 - Carrying out independent audits against suppliers involved in all aspects of working at height including rope access

 - Carrying out verification visits and onsite monitoring

 - Advice on controls, processes and procedures

-AID is unique to pull together all these elements, and this enables our clients to be confident that they not only adhere to the minimum requirements, but exceed them by applying up to date best practice across the range of industries and countries we work in.
+AID is unique in pulling all of these elements together, enabling our clients to be confident that they not only adhere to the minimum requirements, but exceed them by applying up to date best practice.

 Why do we need to be Audited?

-The BS ISO 22846 standard is now official and comprises two parts under the general title; Personal equipment for protection against falls – Rope access systems:
+The BS ISO 22846 standard comprises of two parts under the general title; Personal equipment for protection against falls – Rope access systems:

 - Part 1: Fundamental principles for a system of work